mquinodo/AutoMap-nonhuman/README.md

 ```

 ### Common ROHs to multiple individuals
-Autosomal ROHs common to multiple individuals can be computed with the --common option when multiple samples are analyzed simultaneously:
+Autosomal ROHs common to multiple individuals can be computed with the --common option when multiple samples are analyzed simultaneously (--id had to be used):
 ```
-bash AutoMap_v1.0.sh --vcf VCF1,VCF2,VCF3 --out output_directory --common [other options]
+bash AutoMap_v1.0.sh --vcf VCF1,VCF2,VCF3 --id ID1,ID2,ID3 --out output_directory --common [other options]
 ```

 #### Required arguments